thedougco/responsive.ly/_posts/2013-04-22-tablet-friendly-webs-ties-tablet-growth-and-emerging-design-conventions.md

 ---

 ###The rise of the tablet
 2012 was a very good year for tablets.
-Tablet sales [increased almost over 78% from 2011](http://techcrunch.com/2013/03/27/idc-tablet-growth-2012-2017/) and tablets are expected to outpace desktop sales in 2013.
-Tablet growth [represents the fastest sales ramp-up for any device computing device in history.](http://www.businessinsider.com/bii-report-how-tablet-sales-are-exploding-this-year-2012-12). <!-- more -->
+Tablet sales [increased almost over 78% from 2011](http://techcrunch.com/2013/03/27/idc-tablet-growth-2012-2017/) and tablet sales are expected to outpace desktop sales in 2013.
+Tablet growth [represents the fastest sales ramp-up for any device computing device in history](http://www.businessinsider.com/bii-report-how-tablet-sales-are-exploding-this-year-2012-12). <!-- more -->

 **Traffic and use growth**
 - Tablet traffic surpassed smartphone traffic in December 2012[(source: Adobe)](http://blogs.adobe.com/digitalmarketing/digital-index/tablets-trump-smartphones-in-global-website-traffic/)